talex-touch/talex-touch/apps/docs/docs/plugins/publish.md

 ## Installation

-1. Open the Plugin Market in Polyglot Toolbox
+1. Open the Plugin Market in Tuff
 2. Search for "My Plugin"
 3. Click "Install"